Bitfiddler/DevConfig/AI-Prompts/steering-maintenance.md

 5. **Update documents** when making structural changes
 6. **Ask before** introducing patterns not documented here
 7. **Flag inconsistencies** between code and documentation
+8. **When working on spec tasks**, check the Known Issues section in `tasks.md` to understand expected errors
+9. **After completing a spec task**, update the Known Issues section if the task resolved or introduced any tracked issues
+10. **When making temporary changes during spec implementation**, document them in the Implementation Notes section at the end of `tasks.md`
+11. **At checkpoint tasks**, review and clean up the Implementation Notes section

 ## Document Ownership